 Customs refer to a country’s import and export laws and regulations.
 The customs department administers and collects the duties levied by a government on imported goods.
 When a shipment arrives in the destination country, customs will inspect the shipment and review the commercial invoice.
 Once customs approves it and the duties are paid for, the package can be delivered to its shipping destination.

 A duty is a payment or tax that must be paid before a shipment can be delivered.
 Import duties can differ significantly from country to country and are legal requirements.
 It’s important to note that customers may be asked to pay additional duties and taxes before an international shipment can be delivered.
 These costs are sometimes unexpected and can deter the customer from paying more money and getting their package.

 5. Free trade zone

 A free trade zone is a geographic area where goods can be received, stored, handled, manufactured, or reconfigured without intervention by customs authorities or duties being paid in most cases.
 Free trade zones exist to minimize the challenges of cross-border commerce.
 Note: Once the goods are transported to the end consumers of the destination country, they are subject to the existing customs duties.

 A tariff is a tax on imported or exported goods.
 Money collected under a tariff is called a duty or customs duty.
 Tariffs raise the price of an imported good.
 Different countries have various tariffs for incoming shipments, and tariffs are constantly changing and being updated.
-You can prepay international duties and tariffs or pass the costs onto to your customers.
+You can prepay international duties and tariffs or pass the fulfillment costs onto your customers.

 5 benefits of using a 3PL for global fulfillment